damianstone/toogether-mobile/README.md

 - To save states or information coming from the backend we use redux and the `Flux Architecture`
 - `State` and `props` must be destructured before used
 - More conventions and patters can be found looking the code

-### Folders
-The project is organized into several folders, each serving a specific purpose.
-This section provides an overview of each folder and its contents.

-#### assets
-The assets folder stores all the non-code resources used in the project, such as fonts, icons, and images.

-#### components
-The components folder contains all the React Native components used in the project.
-The UI subfolder contains smaller components that make up the user interface, such as text elements, avatars, inputs, etc.

-#### constants
-The constants folder contains all the constant values used in the app, including color codes, constant names for reducers and actions, and values from the backend responses.

-#### data
-The data folder stores JavaScript and JSON objects that are used to make certain components or screens dynamic.

-##### navigation
-The navigation folder contains the navigation structure for the transitions between screens using React Navigation 4x.

-##### screens
-The screens folder stores all the components (screens) of each section of the app.
-These components contain most of the logic for each screen and should make use of other components as much as possible for code readability.
-The calls to the backend must also be made within the screens.

-#### store
-This folder contains the implementation of the state management using Redux.

-#### utils
-The utils folder contains utility functions used throughout the project.
-These functions perform common tasks and are designed to be reused.